lucasgdev/mini-blog-MERN/README.md

 # mini-blog-MERN
-A mini blog codebase made with MERN mainly for studies purposes.
+A mini blog codebase made with MERN mainly for studies purposes on Node and AWS deploy.